 What if your newly relocated employee quits?

-Before you disburse any relocation funds – either as a lump sum or a reimbursement – to your new employee, have them sign a relocation contract or repayment agreement that says if they leave your employment, or are fired with cause, before a certain amount of time with the company (typically two years), they will be required to repay the money you spent to relocate them.
+Before you disburse any relocation funds – either as a lump sum or a reimbursement – to your new employee, have them sign a relocation contract or repayment agreement that says if they leave your employment or are fired with cause before a certain amount of time with the company (typically two years), they will be required to repay the money you spent to relocate them.

 What if your business can't afford to offer a relocation package?

-"Besides receiving corporate incentives to move, there are a number of professional and personal reasons workers may opt for a change of scenery, including a higher salary, better perks, more affordable cost of living or advanced job title."
-So, if you're lucky, your candidate may have been hoping to move to your city anyway and just needed to have a job lined up before taking that step.
+"Besides receiving corporate incentives to move, there are a number of professional and personal reasons workers may opt for a change of scenery, including a higher salary, better perks, more affordable cost of living or advanced job title," said Paul McDonald, senior executive director at Robert Half.

-Or, if your employee won't have time to rent an apartment or purchase a house before their first day in the office, recommend nice extended-stay hotels or help them find an Airbnb rental in a good neighborhood.
+If your employee won't have time to rent an apartment or purchase a house before their first day in the office, recommend nice extended-stay hotels or help them find an Airbnb rental in a good neighborhood.

-Sure, your employee could research this stuff on Yelp, but having a local's take can save them some time.
+Sure, your employee could research this on Yelp, but a local's take can save them some time.
 Share the following helpful information with your new employee.

-- Grocery stores: Which stores are the cheapest?
+Grocery stores: Which stores are the cheapest?
 Which has the best produce?
 Which has the best deli?